Pike Place Market#1 in Best Things To Do in Seattle

 The market is divided into two levels – street-level and underground – which are open every day (except Thanksgiving and Christmas day).
 The official market bell sounds at 9 a.m., but some vendors start welcoming customers as early as 6 a.m.
 Closing times can also vary, but most merchants close up shop at 6 p.m.
 While you won't have to pay to explore the market, you'll want to have your money ready in case you find something that tickles your fancy.
 You can find the market a few blocks south of the Westlake Link light rail stop or by driving north of Pioneer Square.
-There's a parking garage available one block southeast of the market.
+Alternatively, many bus routes will drop passengers off within walking distance of the market on First Avenue or Pine Street.
+There is a parking garage available one block southeast of the market.